caiqichang/vscode-toolbox/README.md

 - JavaScript Playground

 ## Usage
-Click the icon on activity bar to open ToolBox, than choose functions to use.
+Open the `Explorer` view and expand the `Toolbox` menu, than choose functions to use.

 ![screenshot](resources/screenshot.png)